yaperos/app-nodejs-codechallenge/README.md

 ## Problems

 if your docker-compose not found, you can try using a local apache kafka version.
-In the transaction-service Readme, you can get step by spept instructions.
+In the transaction-service Readme, you can get step by step instructions.

 ## Prerequisites